Superfluid Medium Concept

 Nonlinear phase distortions produce corrections analogous to General Relativity:

-Explaining perihelion precession, light bending, and gravitational time dilation.
+This explains perihelion precession, light bending, and gravitational time dilation.

 Time-dependent phase perturbations propagate as waves through the superfluid: